 Humidifiers for someone with COPD can be critical to better breathing indoors.
 Here’s why.

 It should come as no surprise that air quality is one of the most significant factors affecting those who live with chronic obstructive pulmonary disease (COPD).
 As poor air quality (such as areas of heavy smoke, pollution or other airborne particulates) can serve to further exacerbate COPD symptoms, it’s critical for the health of the patient to avoid these types of areas as much as possible It’s also important to exercise control over one’s air quality at home.
 Although there are alternative treatment options that exist to relieve symptoms and slow disease progression, there are also a variety of tips and products to better purify your air at home.
 However, in these winter months, what is often most important in regulating air quality is ensuring that the type of air inhaled is most beneficial to your respiratory health; we’re talking about the effects of warm air vs cold air.

-With your health in mind, the Lung Institute is here to break down the necessity of COPD humidifiers in cold weather climates, and show you just how positive one can be in improving air quality and respiratory health.
+With your health in mind, the Lung Health Institute is here to break down the necessity of COPD humidifiers in cold weather climates, and show you just how positive one can be in improving air quality and respiratory health.

 The Importance of Humidifiers to treat COPD During Winter